7 Best Golf Simulators Under $1000 – 2025 Reviews & Buying Guide

 Golf simulators have become a lot more accessible and affordable over the past decade, and this means more golfers than ever before have been able to have their own personal setup.

 Even an inexpensive golf simulator can be a valuable asset.
-Finding a simulator setup that can meet your needs is certainly possible with some research.
+Finding a simulator setup that can meet your needs is certainly possible with some research, and in the case of a launch monitor, you should be able to achieve a cheap net and mat setup with a mobile device for under $1000.

 Each of the simulator options reviewed above offer excellent value for the cost.
 We’ve given you the information you need to make a decision; now it’s up to you to go the rest of the way.